robinwojcik3/FloreApp/README.md

   quick reference.
 - Clicking a species name copies the Latin name to the clipboard.
-- Clicking a cell in the "Critères physiologiques", "Écologie" or "Physionomie" columns now opens an overlay pop‑up with the full text.
+- Clicking a cell in the "Critères physiologiques", "Écologie" or "Physionomie" columns opens an overlay pop‑up with the full text **only after a static click**.
+A swipe used to scroll the table will no longer trigger the pop‑up.
   Clicking outside the pop‑up closes it instantly.
 - Google Gemini can generate a comparison table with optional text‑to‑speech playback.
 - When a single species is searched, a button under the results can retrieve